rust-bitcoin/rust-bitcoin/CONTRIBUTING.md

 - not have `Error` suffix on enum variants.
 - call `internals::impl_from_infallible!`.
 - implement `std::error::Error` if they are public (feature gated on "std").
+- have messages in lower case, except for proper nouns and variable names.

 ```rust
 /// Documentation for the `Error` type.